 After you submit Form 4547:

-- May 2026: The Treasury Department (or its agent) sends you activation information
+1. May 2026: The Treasury Department (or its agent) contacts you with activation information

-- You'll complete an authentication process to verify your identity
+2. You complete a secondary authentication process to verify your identity and activate the account

 Step 5: Choose a Financial Institution & Fund